goo-technology/point/README.md

 they think their feature or bug fix is ready.

-If it is a simple/trivial/non-controversial change, then one of the likecoin development team members simply pulls it.
+If it is a simple/trivial/non-controversial change, then one of the pointcoin development team members simply pulls it.

 If it is a more complicated or potentially controversial change, then the patch submitter will be asked to start a